ncsa/Nightingale_real/docs/source/architecture.rst

-Nightingale is a HIPAA-capable RedHat Linux OS High-Performance Computing (HPC) cluster designed to support UIUC researchers and collaborators who analyze regulated sensitive data, like electronic Protected Health Information (ePHI) or Controlled Unclassified Information (CUI).
+Nightingale is a HIPAA-capable RedHat Linux OS High-Performance Computing (HPC) cluster designed to support UIUC researchers and collaborators who analyze sensitive, regulated data, like electronic Protected Health Information (ePHI) or Controlled Unclassified Information (CUI).
 It provides standard batch computing options and interactive compute nodes.
 The compute nodes are a mix of CPU and GPU nodes.
 The GPU nodes are